ErdaBerda/niri-dotfiles-GruvboxDark/README.md

 if you want to add theming for other apps / thingamabobs i'd be more than happy to invite you to make a PR, add whatever theming you want, modify the install script and do your thing, *remember that the purpose is to make this as simple as possible, and let whoever wants to use these to choose what they want to install or not*

-the script install.sh is VERY experimental AND NOT YET WORKING; FOR NOW INSTALL THEM MANUALLY
+the script install.sh is VERY experimental AND NOT YET WORKING; FOR NOW INSTALL THEM MANUALLY this is very alpha, dont flame me if its unfinished